Nebraska Health and Human Services

-The Nebraska Flex Program uses five CAH networks which range in size from seven to 26 members.
+The Nebraska Flex Program utilizes five CAH networks which range in size from seven to 28 members.
 The networks consist of CAHs and one larger regional or urban hospital.
 The networks hold regular meetings with member CAHs to share information and identify technical assistance needs.
-Each network has one to two network coordinators that lead the process.
-The network coordinators all participate in quarterly network coordinator meetings facilitated by Flex staff.
+Each network has a network coordinator that leads the process.
+All network coordinators participate in quarterly network coordinator meetings facilitated by Nebraska Flex staff.
 The purpose of these meetings is to network, share best practices and information, and identify technical assistance needs.

 Several of the CAH networks include member hospitals from bordering states.
 These CAHs participate in network activities.